afunyun/BatchGrader/README.md

 ## Last updated: 2025-05-11

+**0.4.1 (2025-05-11):**

+- Fixed tests returning None for vars and not knowing what dir they were in, that was rough.

 **0.4.0 (2025-05-11):**

 - Tightened token limits, reintroduced exception when examples file is missing, revamped test runner, unified file paths, updated & restructured docs.